Dale Mitchell (baseball): Career

 In 1949, Mitchell led the AL in hits (203), singles (161) and triples (23), struck out only 11 times in 640 at-bats, and made his first appearance in the All-Star Game.
 He received his second All-Star nod in 1952, and in 1954 led the Indians to an AL record 111 wins in a 154-game season and the American League pennant.

 Mitchell posted a career .312 batting average, 41 home runs and 403 RBIs in eleven seasons in major league baseball.
 For the period between 1943 and 1960, only Williams and Stan Musial hit for higher averages.
-A good contact hitter as well, he struck out only 119 times in 3,984 at-bats and received 346 walks, for an outstanding 2.91 walk-to-strikeout ratio, the eighth best ratio in major league history.
+A good contact hitter, he struck out only 119 times in 3,984 at-bats and received 346 walks, for an outstanding 2.91 walk-to-strikeout ratio, the eighth best ratio in major league history.
 He compiled a .985 fielding percentage in the majors.

 Mitchell played for the Cleveland Indians in all but 19 of the 1127 regular-season games in which he appeared.
 Near the end of the 1956 season, the Brooklyn Dodgers purchased Mitchell's contract from Cleveland.

-Mitchell is perhaps best remembered, however unfairly, for making the final out in Don Larsen's perfect game during Game 5 of the 1956 World Series for the New York Yankees against Mitchell's new team, the Dodgers.
+Mitchell made the final out in Don Larsen's perfect game during Game 5 of the 1956 World Series for the New York Yankees against Mitchell's new team, the Dodgers.
 Mitchell, pinch-hitting for Brooklyn pitcher Sal Maglie, took a called third strike to end the only perfect game in Series history.
-Mitchell, who is tied for seventh place as one of the all-time toughest hitters to strike out (34-1 ratio), always maintained that the third strike he took was really a ball.
-The Dodgers would go on to lose the series in seven games, and Mitchell retired afterward.
+Mitchell always maintained that the third strike he took was really a ball.
+The Dodgers would go on to lose the series in seven games (with Mitchell appearing as a pinch hitter in Game 7), after which Mitchell retired from baseball.
+He then worked in oil, and then for the Martin Marietta Corporation as president of its cement division in Denver, all while maintaining farmland that he had purchased with the proceeds of making the World Series in 1948.

+Later life

 Dale Mitchell died from a heart attack in Tulsa, Oklahoma, in 1987 at the age of 65.
-The L. Dale Mitchell Baseball Park at the University of Oklahoma is named in his honor.
+The L. Dale Mitchell Baseball Park at the University of Oklahoma is named in his honor, one that he called the biggest of his life.
+Dale Berra, son of Yankee Legend Yogi Berra is named after Mitchell; Yogi Berra called Larson's perfect game.